Archive for June 2024

 The crew decided to fly the instrument landing system, but the vertical guidance system was inoperative, so they were forced to fly with only the lateral guidance as the first officer monitored the airport’s distance-measuring equipment (DME).
 He then called out how high they should be at each DME step along the final approach to the runway, creating a virtual glide slope for them to follow.

-Alien Convention In Spruce Pine, North Carolina: Saturday, June 8th 2024: It Was A Great And Fun Day…Can’t Hardly Wait For June 14th 2025!
+Alien Convention In Spruce Pine, North Carolina: Saturday, June 8th 2024: It Was A Great And Fun Day!

 June 8, 2024